 All users who are currently using the Chrome browser.

 To deliver your Experiences to specific users, you will create user Segments with defined conditions that are continuously assessed when showing an Experience.
-To create a Segment, you will use a combination of filters (conditions) to narrow down your whole audience, to specific users.
+To set up a Segment, you will use a combination of filters (conditions) to narrow down your whole audience, to specific users.
 To do this, you will work with data that is:

-To create a new user Segment go to your Dashboard's Segments page and click the "+" button.
+To set up a new user Segment go to your Dashboard's Segments page and click the "+" button.
 Start with a clear name and combine the filters to make sure you have the right users in one Segment.

 💡 You can also add filters directly to your All users tab and hit the "Save" button once you're happy with the result.
 This will create a new Segment for you.

 Once you create a Segment it will be immediately available to use while configuring your Chameleon Experiences.